 - Support groups like the 12 Steps

 - Psychiatric care

 - Family therapy appointments

-Why Consider Inpatient Dual Diagnosis Treatment Programs?
+Why Inpatient Dual Diagnosis Treatment Is Necessary

 People with a dual diagnosis are at high risk for relapse if they don’t receive comprehensive treatment.
 Some research shows people with dual diagnosis don’t do as well in outpatient rehab if they don’t attend inpatient rehab first.
 Researchers attribute this to less engagement in treatment.
 Inpatient dual diagnosis treatment gives you space and time to work on issues.
 You’ll have distance from triggers in everyday life.